orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 	- Becomes "contextual/.../computational closeness?"
 	- Language barriers / Different perspectives
 		- Get things like taking items from one particular world back to another world, could suddenly see quests you couldn't see before (immigration / ...).
+	- [ ] There are probably many people who are thinking about something like this in biology, and probably other fields too.
+Find out who?
 - [ ]

 ---